Explore Courses

 Secondary Education

-After completing primary education, students transition to secondary education, known as "voortgezet onderwijs."
+After completing their primary education, students shift to the secondary education system, known as "voortgezet onderwijs."
 This phase begins around age twelve and offers three main tracks:

 1. VMBO: VMBO provides a mix of vocational and general education, offering different levels of complexity and specialization.
 It prepares students for careers or further education in fields like engineering, business, healthcare, and more.